TessorNetwork/Furyhub/docs/daemon/local-testnet.md

 make testnet-init
 ```

-The `make testnet-init` generates config files for a 4-node testnet in the `./build/nodecluster` directory by calling the `fury testnet` command:
+The `make testnet-init` generates config files for a 4-node testnet in the `./build/nodecluster` directory by calling the `grid testnet` command:

 ```bash
 $ tree -L 3 build/nodecluster/